Get

 Is There Anything Else I Can Do?

-Consider taking your cat to the veterinarian since many signs of depression, such as withdrawal, lack of appetite, increased peeing, and grooming issues, can all indicate illness.
+Consider taking your cat to the veterinarian since many signs of stress and anxiety, such as withdrawal, lack of appetite, changes in peeing or defecating habits, and grooming issues, can all indicate illness.

-Supplements can boost the levels of neurotransmitters associated with feelings of contentment, but ask your veterinarian for guidance before giving your cat any supplements.
-Your veterinarian can also recommend someone who specializes in feline behavior therapy if your cat doesn’t seem to be getting back on their feet.
+Your veterinarian can recommend a certified professional who specializes in feline behavior if your cat doesn’t seem to be getting back on their feet.

 divider cat faces 2 oct 2024